atlassian/react-beautiful-dnd/README.md

 ### Limitations of keyboard dragging

 There is current limitation of keyboard dragging: **the drag will cancel if the user scrolls the window**.
-This could be worked around but for now it is the simpliest initial approach.
+This could be worked around but for now it is the simplest initial approach.

 ## Touch dragging